In Pursuit Of Happiness

 As I tried to figure out if he really meant what I surmised, he began to elaborate.

-My father-in-law had been a good and wealthy man and he had raised his family in style, giving them the warmth and comfort of which I could not even dream of in those days.
+My father-in-law had been a reasonably wealthy man and he had raised his family in style, giving them the warmth and comfort of which I could not even dream of in those days.

 We had a fine honeymoon at Goa and I still vividly remember even four decades later what we had for dinner and how we danced late into the night.